jskycak3/jpskycak.github.io/_pages/tutor.md

 ## [Availability](#availability)

 Here is my availability for this week and next week.
-I am available during any empty time slot (an "x" means I am already booked during that slot).
+I am available during any empty time slot (an "x" means I am unavailable during that slot).
 You can contact me at jpskycak@gmail.com to schedule a session.

 | 6/4-6/10  | Mon    | Tue    | Wed    | Thu    | Fri    | Sat    | Sun    |
 | --------- |: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|: ---- :|